go-telegram-bot-api/telegram-bot-api/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/go-telegram-bot-api/telegram-bot-api/v5.svg)](https://pkg.go.dev/github.com/go-telegram-bot-api/telegram-bot-api/v5)
 [![Test](https://github.com/go-telegram-bot-api/telegram-bot-api/actions/workflows/test.yml/badge.svg)](https://github.com/go-telegram-bot-api/telegram-bot-api/actions/workflows/test.yml)

-All methods are fairly self-explanatory, and reading the [godoc](http://godoc.org/github.com/go-telegram-bot-api/telegram-bot-api) page should explain everything.
+All methods are fairly self-explanatory, and reading the [godoc](https://pkg.go.dev/github.com/go-telegram-bot-api/telegram-bot-api/v5) page should explain everything.
 If something isn't clear, open an issue or submit a pull request.

+There are more tutorials and high-level information on the website, [go-telegram-bot-api.dev](https://go-telegram-bot-api.dev).

 The scope of this project is just to provide a wrapper around the API without any additional features.
 There are other projects for creating